My tools and techniques

 Like most artists, space is precious as is light.
 My studio has good lighting and space.
 I work off a standing table and a couple of easels.

-In terms of creature comforts, music, mainly jazz and avant-garde composers, folk and mediaeval music (there is a 24/24 internet station).
+In terms of creature comforts, music, mainly jazz and avant-garde composers, folk and mediaeval music.

 And some reference points.